Jarotho/HCI-Project/ProjectLog/Specification.md

 In a few words, the problem is the lack of information and knowledge of how to work with students with ADHD so that they can perform optimally.

 ### Users

+Our main users are primary school teachers who work or have contact with students diagnosed with ADHD and do not have much experience in this area.
+However, the tool we plan to develop may also be useful for teachers who already have some level of experience with children with ADHD.

 ### Objetives

+Our goal is to provide teachers with a technological tool that provides support, training and information to work optimally with children with ADHD.

 ### Feasibility
 ### Interview